Replacing an existing floor with new tiles will transform the look of any interior or exterior space.

 It’s important to note that regardless of whether the tiles are to be laid on the surface of an existing floor where an old covering needs to be removed or whether they’re to be laid on a new or existing concrete floor, the same principle applies - and that is that all subfloors have to be flat, even, clean and totally dry before the new tiles can be laid.

 Here are the basic steps on how to prepare floors before tiling, but remember, this information is only intended as a guide and it’s best to get advice from the experts that’s appropriate to your particular situation.

-- Remove existing flooring (could be tiles, vinyl, carpet etc).
+Remove existing flooring (could be tiles, vinyl, carpet etc) with a floor stripper.
 By stripping away the existing flooring, you get the benefit of seeing the condition of the subfloor and taking action to sort any issues out.
 You also get to see if there’s any water damage (particularly important in wet areas like bathrooms) so you can identify the source of the problem and fix it, instead of simply covering it up only to find you have a much larger (and more expensive!) problem on your hands in the future.